lvgl/lvgl/docs/overview/style-props.rst

 Make the object higher on both sides with this value.
 Pixel and percentage (with :cpp:expr:`lv_pct(x)`) values can be used.
-Percentage values are relative to the object’s height.
+Percentage values are relative to the object's height.

 .. raw:: html